 - a.
 Start with initial encroachment stations from Step 7.
 Compute the surcharge for the floodway using the baseline WSEL.
 If the surcharges are within the maximum allowable limit, and both the left and the right encroachments are on the riverside of the levee, the floodway analysis is complete.
 The floodway is mapped on the riverside of the levee at the final computed location. - b.
 If the surcharges are higher than the maximum allowable limit and the encroachments are on the riverside of the levee, move the encroachments to the levees (C' and D').
 If the surcharge is within the allowable limits, the floodway analysis is complete.
 If the surcharge is still higher than the allowable limits, proceed to Step d. - c.
 If both or either of the encroachments are on the landside of the levee, then move the landside encroachment(s) to the levee(s) (C' and/or D') and test if surcharge is within allowable limit using the baseline water-surface elevation.
 If it is within the allowable limit, the floodway analysis is complete.
 If the surcharge is higher than allowable, move the riverside encroachment to the levee (C' or D') where applicable, and test if the surcharge is within allowable limits.
 If it is, the floodway analysis is complete.
-If the surcharge and test if the surcharge is within allowable limits.
-If it is, the floodway analysis is complete.
 If the surcharge is still higher than the allowable limits, proceed to Step d. - d.
 If surcharges with encroachments set at the levees are higher than the allowable limit using the baseline WSEL, evaluate whether the allowable surcharge can be met by widening encroachments at the non-leveed cross sections.
 If the surcharge is still higher than the allowable limits, test the surcharge using the with-levee WSEL.
-If the surcharge is within allowable limits using the with-levee baseline, then the analysis is complete.
-If the surcharge is still higher than the allowable limits, proceed to Step e (for non-accredited levees) or Step f (for accredited levee systems). - e.
-In the case of non-accredited levee systems, if the surcharge with encroachments set at the levees is higher than the limit using the with-levee baseline WSEL, encroachments C and D can be moved to the landside of the levees until the allowable surcharge is achieved.
+If the surcharge i within allowable in hits using the vintered exceptions then in the line completes in surcharge is still higher than the allowable limits, proceed to Step e (for non-accredited levees) or Step f (for accredited levee systems). - e.
+In the case of ren-accredited layer systems, if the surcharge with an coachments set at the levees is higher than the limit using the with-levee baseline WSEL, encroachments C and D can be moved to the landside of the levees until the allowable surcharge is achieved.
 If the allowable surcharge limits cannot be met by moving the encroachment outward or the affected communities do not want a floodway on the landside of the levee, coordination between the community and FEMA is required to identify the appropriate approach. - f.
 In the case of accredited levee systems, if the surcharge with encroachments set at the levees is higher than the allowable limit using the with-levee baseline WSEL, typically encroachments A and B can be not moved to the landside of the levees.
 Adjust encroachments at adjacent non-leveed cross sections to achieve an allowable surcharge.
-If the allowable surcharge limits cannot be met by adjustment of encroachments at non-leveed sections, coordination between the community and FEMA is required to identify the appropriate approach.
+If the allowable surcharge limits cannot be met by adjustment of encroachments at nonleveed sections, coordination between the community and FEMA is required to identify the appropriate approach.